- Bachelor of Music with Elective Studies in Music Business

-Dr. Arie VandeWaa is the instructor of Trombone and Music Business at the University of South Alabama.
+Dr. Arie VandeWaa is Assistant Professor of Music (Trombone and Music Business) at the University of South Alabama.
 A Mobile native, Dr. VandeWaa has worked as a freelance trombonist in Alabama since 2010 and has performed with the Mobile Symphony, Mobile Opera, the Tuscaloosa Symphony, The Mobile Big Band Society, The Druid City Big Band, and the Southeast Chamber Orchestra, and the Mobile Pops Band, as well as various Jazz, Commercial, Second Line, and Chamber ensembles.
 While in the Mobile area Dr. VandeWaa has also maintained a healthy trombone studio, teaching private lessons to high school and middle school students in Baldwin and Mobile counties, and has worked as a low brass clinician for multiple high schools and middle schools throughout the State.

 Dr. VandeWaa completed his Doctoral Degree in Trombone Performance at the University of Alabama, where he worked as a Teaching Assistant for the Department of Music Education and the Trombone Studio, teaching Brass Methods courses for Music Education majors and applied trombone lessons for music majors and minors.
 Dr. VandeWaa has participated in and audited numerous festivals and seminars including the 2013 Alessi Seminar, as well as the Southeast Trombone Symposium and the International Trombone Festival.
 In addition to his studies at Alabama, Arie has taken lessons from Peter Ellefson, James Markey, Michael Mulcahy, Brian Hecht, Craig Mulcahy, Jim Nova, Bradley Palmer, Brent Phillips, and Martin McCain, and has performed in masterclass settings for Joseph Alessi, Denson Paul Pollard, David Finlayson, Nathan Zgonc, George Curran, and Alex Iles.